 Advantages of Geothermal Energy (Pros)

 These are just a few of the upsides to geothermal energy.
-Let’s now explore these and more in greater detail.
+Let’s explore these and more in greater detail.

 This puts it in the renewable category along with solar and wind, and it will be around until the sun swallows us whole in about another 5 billion years.

 There is a caveat to this that we’ll discuss in the cons, but for the most part, it is largely considered a renewable and sustainable resource.

 Geothermal energy is most commonly referred to as a green energy source.
 This means its impact on the environment is minimal.

 Producing geothermal energy does create some pollution, which we’ll discuss later in the cons.
-However, its carbon footprint is rather tiny in comparison to fossil fuel energy production.
+However, its carbon footprint is tiny in comparison to fossil fuel energy production.

 Geothermal power plants have a power output that can be easily calculated with a high level of accuracy.

 This is a very important factor to consider, and it means that geothermal energy is acceptable for meeting base load energy demand.

-Usually when you think of power plants, you think of needing lots of fuel.
+Usually, when you think of power plants, you think of needing lots of fuel.
 Not the case for geothermal energy.

 Similar to solar and wind, geothermal energy is produced by nature.
 It is not consumed, but rather it is harnessed and converted to electricity.

 It also means that we don’t have to worry about activities such as mining that come with a heavy price tag of pollution into the environment.

-6. Rapidly Evolving Technology.
+6. Rapidly Evolving Technology

 On par with other green energy sources, geothermal energy is at the forefront of exploration.